The 10 Best Movies About Gladiators, Ranked

 It isn't as well-known as Ridley Scott's Gladiator, but Spartacus was certainly one of the biggest inspirations behind that film.

-The story follows the slave Spartacus (Kirk Douglas), who's made to fight as a gladiator for the entertainment of his owners.
+The story follows the slave Spartacus (played by Kirk Douglas), who's made to fight as a gladiator for the entertainment of his owners.
 However, after Spartacus leads a revolt, he ends up sparking a full-fledged revolution—and he finds himself at the helm of it.

 With Spartacus, Stanley Kubrick crafted one of the most impressive historical epics of his day.
 He brought a humanism to the film that Ben-Hur lacked, resulting in a resoundingly impactful film.

-Despite monumental creative differences between Kubrick and Douglas (who was both producer and main star), they didn't affect the film's quality.
-It remains the all-time best movie about gladiators.
+Despite monumental creative differences between Kubrick and Douglas (who was both producer and main star), the film's quality fortunately remained intact.
+Without a doubt, Spartacus is the all-time best movie about gladiators ever made.